infoxchange/django_elastic_appsearch/README.rst

 ``index_to_appsearch`` methods on the QuerySet and your model also supports an optional ``update_only`` parameter which takes in a boolean value.
 If ``update_only`` is set to ``True``, the operation on the app search instance will be carried out as a ``PATCH`` operation.
 This will be useful if your Django application is only doing partial updates to the documents.

 This will also mean that your serialisers can contain a subset of the fields for a document.
-This will be useful when two Django models/applications are using the same app search engine to update different sets of fields on a single document type.
+This will be useful when two or more Django models or applications are using the same app search engine to update different sets of fields on a single document type.

 Example below (Continued from the above ``Car`` example):